The Wild, Wild World of Breastfeeding a Baby

 Lullaby and Badnight

-I had a choice.
-No constitutional law or Dr. Phil prohibited my stashing the infant in another room for the night.
+I had a choice: No constitutional law prohibited my stashing the infant in another room for the night.
 And I'd have done it, too, if I were willing to go mad with exhaustion.
 But the circus of back and forth, back and forth, cry and run and feed and rock, cry and run and feed and rock, proved too chaotic for me.

 Of course, moving the baby to the marriage bed meant one or two small sacrifices.
 Rethinking the linens.
 Rethinking the sex life.
 Rethinking, as the baby rolled off the bed, the bed frame.